tvadde/CocktailBook/README.md

 It is important to use the code from the CocktailsAPI folder "as is", meaning you do not need to change anything in the API to achieve the required and most of the optional tasks.

-The `Data` which is provided from either of the api functions contains a `UTF8` encoding of a json string.
-The json is an array of objects, each representing a cocktail:
+The `Data` which is provided from either of the API functions contains a `UTF8` encoding of a JSON string.
+The JSON is an array of objects, each representing a cocktail:

 ```json
 [